Review · Other Supplements

 Better use case

-Newly diagnosed mild psoriasis sufferers who want a structured, natural-first plan and are willing to track triggers
+Newly diagnosed mild psoriasis sufferers who want a structured, natural-first approach and are willing to track triggers

 Skip if

-You have moderate-to-severe psoriasis or any joint pain — you need a dermatologist and possibly a rheumatologist
+You have moderate-to-severe psoriasis or any joint pain — you need a dermatologist and possibly a rheumatologist, not a $18 PDF

 Evidence file